stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.layout/revisionoptions/get_revisedpropertiescolor/_index.md

 ## RevisionOptions.get_RevisedPropertiesColor method

-Allows to specify the color to be used for content with changes of formatting properties FormatChange Default value is NoHighlight.
+Allows to specify the color to be used for content with changes of formatting properties **FormatChange** Default value is **NoHighlight**.